 Can't decide between Amazon Music vs. Spotify?
-We compare both services, prices, and features to help you decide.
+We compare services, prices and features to help you decide.

 Your music streaming service can make or break your listening experience.
 That’s why it’s important to find the one that best fits your needs and lifestyle.
-Amazon Music and Spotify currently lead the streaming pack, but which one is better?
-We’re breaking down everything you need to know in the great Amazon Music vs. Spotify debate, including pricing, features, sound quality, and other features.
+For streaming, Amazon Music and Spotify currently lead the music subscription services pack, but which one is better?
+Beyond Amazon Prime benefits, we’re breaking down everything you need to know in the great Amazon Music vs. Spotify debate, including pricing, features, sound quality and other features.
 Just don’t forget to learn how to cancel subscriptions on iPhone if you don’t want a long-term commitment to a streaming service!

 What’s the difference between Amazon Music vs. Spotify?